rastaehli/mkr-paper/mkr.md

 - copy files from source directory to a target directory
 - build a war file from SVN project
 - install an immutable versioned build artifact (arbirary file) in a shared repository
-- deploy a file to a remote target context (webapp deployment account for example) (replace components of the deployed component, prep for stop, dis-assemble, re-assemble, start of new)
+- deploy a file to a remote target context (webapp deployment account for example) (replace components of the deployed component, prep for stop, disassemble, reassemble, start of new)
-- stop, disassemble (and recycle old components), (recreate, reuse, and replace) and re-assemble, then start a remote webapp.
+- stop, disassemble (and recycle old components), (recreate, reuse, and replace) and reassemble, then start a remote webapp.
-- upgrade a ready component (provision replacement components, including new version of component libraries, then take offline, restart, re-assembling with upgraded components, put online)
+- upgrade a ready component (provision replacement components, including new version of component libraries, then take offline, restart, reassembling with upgraded components, put online)
 - upgrade a suite of components
 - handle failure of upgrade with rollback of all changes in transaction.
 - create a new version of a class, compile, upgrade test environment with new version, test, repeat till DEV tests pass, commit to source repository